Sardhendu/DeepRL/navigation/report.md

 2. **Double-Q-Network:** The double Q-network has a very subtle change over the DQN learning mechanism.
 To be precise in Double-Q-network while learning the action is chosen by the local network but values corresponding to the action are fetched from the target network.

+3. **Priority-Experience-Replay Buffer:** The idea for a Priority experience replay buffer is to sample experiences with higher TD error more often.
+Some experiences are more important than others.
+Since the experience replay buffer size is limited, these rare experiences might just get deleted without contributing to the agent's learning.
+Therefore, the priority experience replay helps in weighting (providing probabilities of sampling) to all experiences based on their sampling frequency and td-error (The more the td-error, the more is to learn from that experience).

 Vector Environment:
 ----